There was an Old Woman Who Lived in a Shoe

 George III

-Yet another interpretation speaks of King George III of England (1738-1820).
-Also known as “The Mad King” or “The King Who Lost America” due to his later-in-life mental illness, he could have been the old woman mentioned in the rhymes.
-The children may refer to members of Parliament, while the bed symbolizes the Houses of Parliament.
+Yet another interpretation points to King George III of England (1738–1820).
+Also known as “The Mad King” or “The King Who Lost America” due to his later-in-life mental illness, he may have been the figure behind the old woman in the rhyme.
+In this reading, the children represent members of Parliament, while the bed symbolizes the Houses of Parliament.